The 5 Best Websites for Historical Financial Data

 For yield-focused investors, we provide 10 years' worth of dividend history and charts for free.

-You will need a Pro account to unlock a stock's full dividend history and to export the related charts and data.
+With a Pro account, you can unlock a stock's full dividend history and export the corresponding charts and data.

 Best for corporate action history

 We've also compiled a complete set of corporate actions going back to 1998.
-You can filter actions by type (listed, delisted, splits, spinoffs, etc.) or by year.
+You can filter actions by type of action (listed, delisted, splits, spinoffs, etc.) or by year.

 More features

-Stock Analysis also has many useful features available for free, like a stock screener, market gainers and losers, and many others.
+Stock Analysis also has many other useful features available for free, including a stock screener and market gainers and losers.

 2. Yahoo Finance: best for exporting historical open/close prices